Azure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

       > **Note**: The object ID of the \[user assigned identity] is needed by several dependency parameter files.
 However, before running the dependencies pipeline for the first time, the \[user assigned identity] resource does not exist yet, thus its object ID is unknown.
 For this reason, instead of the object ID value, some dependency parameter files contain the `"<<msiPrincipalId>>"` token, for which the correct value is retrieved and replaced by the pipeline at runtime.
   1. Shared image gallery and definition: These resources are leveraged by the \[image template] resource.
   1. Route table: This resource is leveraged by the virtual network subnet dedicated to test \[SQL managed instance].
-      >**Note**: This resource is deployed and configured only if sqlmi dependency resources are enabled.
+      >**Note**: This resource is deployed and configured only if SQL-MI dependency resources are enabled.
   1. Route table: This resource is leveraged by a test subnet deployment of the \[Virtual Network] module.
   1. Action group: This resource is leveraged by \[activity log alert] and \[metric alert] resources.
   1. Application security group: This resource is leveraged by the \[network security group] resource.